Supporting the People We Serve During Collective Bargaining

 Aptus is a non-profit organization that supports adults with developmental disabilities.

-The people we support live in homes within neighbourhood communities and are valued members of those communities.
-Many individuals benefit from stable routines, familiar environments, and predictable surroundings.
+The people we support are valued members of their communities and rely on stable routines, familiar environments, and meaningful community connections.

 7. Why is Aptus concerned about picketing near homes?